1. First Steps

 2. Yacht & Base Data

-Under Base Data (quick access on the dashboard) you manage your yacht: name, type, flag, home port, MMSI, year built, length, beam and draft – plus the three calculation values:
+In the Basics section under Yachts you manage your yacht: name, type, flag, home port, MMSI, year built, length, beam and draft – plus the three calculation values:

 - Tank capacity (litres): the basis for range and reserve calculations.